HenrikBengtsson/ucsf-vpn/README.md

  UCSF_VPN_EXTRAS       Additional arguments passed to GlobalProtect

 User credentials:
-If user credentials (--user and --pwd) are neither specified nor given in ~/.netrc, then you will be prompted to enter them.
-To specify them in ~/.netrc file, use the following format:
+If user credentials (--user and --pwd) are not specified, 'ucsf-vpn' looks for VPN credentical in your NETRC file as given by environment variable 'NETRC'.
+If not set, then it looks for file ~/.config/ucsf-vpn/netrc, and if that does not exist, ~/.netrc.
+To specify your credentials in the NETRC file, use the following format:

   machine gp-ucsf.ucsf.edu
       login alice.bobson@ucsf.edu
       password secrets

-For security, the ~/.netrc file should be readable only by the user / owner of the file.
+For security, the NETRC should be readable only by the owner of that file.
 If not, then 'ucsf-vpn start' will set its permission accordingly (by calling chmod go-rwx ~/.netrc).
+If the credentials are not still not found, you will be prompted to enter them.

 Requirements:
 * GlobalProtect gpclient (installed: 2.4.5)